awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 1. Copy or make a note of the **Role ARN** and return to the **Roles** section of the IAM console\.

-1. Select the custom Maintenance Windows service role you created \(under **Role** name\)\.
+1. Select the custom Maintenance Windows service role you created from the **Role name** list\.

-1. Under **Permissions**, verify that either the `AmazonSSMMaintenanceWindowRole` policy is listed or there is a comparable policy that gives maintenance windows permission to the Systems Manager API\.
+1. On the **Permissions** tab, verify that either the `AmazonSSMMaintenanceWindowRole` policy is listed or there is a comparable policy that gives maintenance windows permission to the Systems Manager API\.
+If it is not, choose **Attach policies** to attach it\.

 1. Choose **Add inline policy**\.